EA Definition

 We are used to talking about architecture when it comes to buildings and bridges.
-When it comes to organizations such as government institutions and enterprises, architecture is a whole new thing.
-Enterprise Architecture is or seems to be different from architecture.
+We then know it is a coherent set of concepts and principles.
+However, architecture is new for government institutions and commercial enterprises.
+Enterprise Architecture appears to be different from traditional architecture.
 But is it?
 Or is it not?

 Definition